welling88/MongooseIM/doc/developers-guide/message_routing.md

 `ejabberd_c2s` verifies the stanza against any relevant privacy lists and sends it one the socket.
-`user_receive_packet` hook is run to notify the rest of the system about stanza delivery to User B. Again, if you had enabled carbons ([XEP-0280: Message Carbons](http://xmpp.org/extensions/xep-0280.html)) then the client routes to the rest of the carbon enabled resources copy of the stanza only if it's the message of type `chat` and it hadn't been already stamped by carboncopy.
+`user_receive_packet` hook is run to notify the rest of the system about stanza delivery to User B. Again, if carbon copies are enabled ([XEP-0280: Message Carbons](http://xmpp.org/extensions/xep-0280.html)) then MongooseIM will route a copy of the stanza to the rest of the carbon enabled resources only if it's a message of type `chat` and it hasn't already been stamped by carboncopy.
 Read more in the [Carboncopy section](../modules/mod_carboncopy.md)